 Gordon Cole watches the pair on their ‘date’ and there is a true look of glee on his face.
 I can’t help but feel that Lynch wanted us to see this, how proud he was of his buddy, how much he loved him, to bring him a companion like this in his final days feels like a fitting tribute.
 He calls Tammy over to share his excitement, and she squeals too,”sweet!”

-Next we see Gordon in his hotel room, he is doodling.
+Next, we see Gordon in his hotel room, he is doodling.
 Listen to the sounds.
-What he is drawing appears to be a dog like creature with massive branch like antlers, 7 spots, and an arm stretching from outside the frame as if to try and grab it.
+What he is drawing appears to be a dog-like creature with massive branch-like antlers, 7 spots, and an arm stretching from outside the frame as if to try to grab it.
 Is this just a random sketch or is Gordon subconsciously linked to ‘another place’?
 The Arm, the branches, all could be linked to the Evolution of The Arm.
-The way the arm is stretching in reminds me of the way Laura was pulled from the red room, after she told The Good Dale her secret.
+The way the arm is stretching in reminds me of the way Laura was pulled from the red room after she told The Good Dale her secret.

 This may all be a red herring, but I wonder.
 There is a knock at the door.
 Gordon goes over to open it and upon doing so has a vision of Laura Palmer, crying traumatically.

 Fans will know that this footage of Laura is taken from ‘Fire Walk With Me’, just after she has been to her house and saw BOB in her bedroom looking for her hidden diary.
 She was tipped off by The Tremonds, who had met her in the parking lot outside the RR Diner, where she was about to start her meals on wheels deliveries.
 They gave her the picture of the doorway, told her it would look nice on her wall, and The Grandson said, “The man behind the mask is looking for the book with the pages torn out“.